Leo User Guide

 Themes are used to identify where a given topic, specialty, or theme is being taught throughout the curriculum.
 The intent of the Theme feature is to allow subject experts to manage how a Theme is being taught throughout all years of the curriculum.

-Once you have mapped a learning object with a Theme it can be tracked, as part of the that Theme, via various reports and screens.
+Once you have mapped a learning object with a Theme it can be tracked, as part of that Theme, via various reports and screens.

 Previous Article Faculty: Event Messages